mtth/git-draft/README.md

   template name.
 Otherwise an inline prompt.
 * Only include files that the bot has written in draft commits.
 * Add `--generate` timeout option.
-* Add URL and API key to `openai_bot`.
-Also add a compatibility version which does not use threads, so that it can be used with tools only.
+* Add a compatibility OpenAI bot version which does not use threads, so that it can be used with tools only.
 Gemini only supports the latter.